Battle of the Menin Road Ridge: Fifth Army

 XVIII Corps was to advance onto the Gravenstafel and Poelcappelle spurs, held by the German 36th Division since 8 September.
-The divisions had to assemble east of the Steenbeek between St Julien and Langemarck in low ground which was still muddy and full of flooded shell-holes despite the better weather.
+The divisions had to assemble east of the Steenbeek between St Julien and Langemarck, in low ground which was still muddy and full of flooded shell-holes, despite the better weather.
 The 58th (2/1st London) Division objective was 1000 yd ahead, among German strong points on the west end of Gravenstafel spur.
 As a frontal attack here had failed, the division feinted with its right brigade, while the left brigade made the real attack from the flank.
 The feint captured Winnipeg crossroads, as the main attack by three battalions one behind the other, captured Vancouver Farm, Keerselaere and Hubner Farm.
 The two following battalions passed through the leading battalion and turned right halfway up the spur, to reach Wurst Farm on a tactically vital part of the spur, at the same time as the barrage.
 Nearly 300 prisoners and fifty machine-guns were taken and outposts were established to the left, overlooking the Stroombeek valley.
 The division ascribed the success to the excellence of their training, an excellent creeping barrage and smoke shell, which had thickened the mist and blinded the German defenders; gas shell barrages on the German reinforcement routes had depressed German morale.

 The 51st (Highland) Division further north, had the same task on Poelcappelle spur.
 The division advanced with one brigade on a 1400 yd front.
-The Germans in the Wilhemstellung were ready for them and fought until they were almost annihilated, in new machine-gun nests that they had dug in front of their front line, which had avoided the worst of the artillery bombardment.
+The Germans in the Wilhemstellung were ready for them and fought until they were almost annihilated, in new machine-gun nests that they had dug in front of their front line, to avoid the worst of the artillery bombardment.
 The division reached the final objective in sight of Poelcappelle village.
 By these advances, XVIII Corps got observation of Poelcappelle and up the Lekkerboterbeek and Lauterbeek valleys, the capture of which allowed British artillery to move forward of the Steenbeek.

-The 20th (Light) Division on the right of XIV Corps had to form the northern defensive flank of the offensive, on a front of 1400 yd from Poelcappelle spur to the Ypres–Staden railway.
+The 20th (Light) Division, on the right of XIV Corps, had to form the northern defensive flank of the offensive, on a front of 1400 yd from Poelcappelle spur to the Ypres–Staden railway.
 Two brigades attacked with two battalions each.
 The German Wilhemstellung, here known as Eagle trench, was held as determinedly as that part in the 51st (Highland) Division sector (Pheasant Trench) despite a bombardment from Livens Projectors (which fell behind the German trench and illuminated the British infantry as they advanced).
 By the end of the day the division was still short of the first objective, except on the left next to the railway.